 Sara Flynn attended the Crawford College of Art and Design in Cork, where she trained in ceramic design.
-In her final year of study, she began experimenting with porcelain, which she has worked with exclusively since having established her own studio in Kinsale in 2000, and then in Leap, West Cork in 2006.
+In her final year of study, she began experimenting with porcelain, which she had worked with exclusively since having established her own studio in Kinsale in 2000, and then in Leap, West Cork in 2006.
 She now lives in Belfast and her work concentrates on decorative vessels in porcelain and abstract forms in bronze.

 Flynn's career began by producing small, functional pots, and her work has developed entirely into one-off forms which are purely sculptural in their intent.
 It is distinguished by tactile surfaces and a rich spectrum of colours ranging from cool and subtle whites and celadons to rich and complex greys and blacks and which, more recently, has grown to include yellows, oranges, pinks and greens.
 The meticulous attention to detail in choosing both the forms made and the glazes applied results in work that is particularly refined and elegant.

 Portrait of Sara photographed by Seán Curtin, courtesy of Limerick School of Art & Design.